VTrappler/vtrappler.github.io/_teaching/2018-MIASHS.md

 location: "Grenoble, France"
 ---

-### Course objectives
+### Description
-Build a mathematical ground, and introduce notions of calculus for students in the cursus of Mathematics and Computer science applied to Social sciences and Economy
+Build a mathematical ground, and introduce notions of calculus for students in their cursus of Mathematics and Computer science applied to Social sciences and Economy.
+My role was to help students, through exercises sessions, to acquire the required knowledges on calculus and scientific computations.
+This represented 20 hours during the spring semester of 2018.

-### Tasks
-Help students, through exercises sessions, to acquire the required knowledges on calculus and scientific computations.
-### Total amount of hours

-20 hours during the spring semester of 2018